ice-lfernandes/ice-lfernandes/README.md

 A streamlined way to manage secrets in your Spring Boot applications, enabling enhanced security and seamless integration with popular secret managers.

 #### [spring-log-utils](https://github.com/open-source-lfernandes/spring-log-utils)
-A handy set of utilities to enhance and simplify logging in Spring Boot applications. *(Update this description to better fit your project!)*
+A handy set of utilities to enhance and simplify logging in Spring Boot Applications.

 ---

 ### 🌐 Connect with Me